-Chapter 5 describes the competitive procurement process and the potential procurements the Agency could consider conducting if funding becomes available.
-These include procurements for RECs from new brownfield site photovoltaic projects, utility-scale photovoltaic projects, and utility-scale wind projects.
+Chapter 5 describes the competitive procurement process and the procurements the Agency plans to conduct for the delivery of RECs when additional funding becomes available.
+Procurements considered include procurements for RECs from new brownfield site photovoltaic projects, utility-scale photovoltaic projects, and utility-scale wind projects.

 Chapter 6 describes the Adjustable Block Program.
 This includes details on the structure of the blocks, REC (and adder) prices, the application process, payment terms, the process for adjusting prices, the process for approving vendors, project specifications, consumer protections, delivery requirements, and more.
-For this Revised Plan, the Agency proposed certain adjustments to the program structure contained in the Initial Plan and proposed a framework for managing waitlists of projects.
+For this Second Revised Plan, the Agency proposes certain adjustments to the program structure contained in the Initial and First Revised Plans.

-Chapter 7 describes the Community Renewable Generation Program including standards for colocation, eligibility of projects located in municipal utilities and rural electric cooperatives, subscriber requirements, consumer protections, legal issues around marketing claims related to RECs, and the responsibilities of utilities.
-In this Revised Plan, the Agency proposed certain clarifications of colocation requirements and additional codification of consumer protection requirements.
+Chapter 7 describes the Community Renewable Generation Program including standards for colocation, eligibility of projects located in municipal utilities and rural electric cooperatives, subscriber requirements, consumer protections, and the responsibilities of utilities.

 Chapter 8 describes the Illinois Solar for All Program including the program funding and design, customer terms, conditions, and eligibility, and an approach to designating environmental justice communities.
-For this Revised Plan, the Agency proposed certain adjustments to the program structure contained in the Initial Plan.
+For this Revised Plan, the Agency proposes certain adjustments to the program structure contained in the Initial and First Revised Plans.